Past projects - Entrepreneurship

 - Development of a Campus Club Focused On Issues of Racism (2009)

-Focused on taking one of the Core Course topics of Racism in Chicago and providing a space on his home campus for these conversations to take place.
+Focused on the topic of racism in Chicago and providing a space on his home campus for these conversations to take place.
 He developed an on-campus club, Beloit Students Against Racism (BSAR), that is designed to expose students to issues surrounding race relations in America.
 He created eight separate topical lesson plans for the club that included speakers, readings, and videos, as well as goals and assessments for each.
 He drafted a constitution for the club and identified key Beloit students and faculty to serve as officers as well as established an implementation timeline for BSAR.

 - Micro Lending in Chicago (2009)